 The Projects

-These were all designed using WinISD, allowing different drivers and port arrangements to be explored.
+This section lists nine subwoofers built over several years.
+They were all designed using WinISD, which allowed different drivers and port arrangements to be explored.

 See the WinISD page for more information on obtaining and using WinISD.

-Each project generally includes the following three WinISD graphs....
+Each project page generally includes the following graphs and screenshots....

 Peak SPL